"Relax."

 If you are facing OWI charges in Wisconsin, you should consult with a knowledgeable and proven criminal defense attorney as soon as you are able.

-What to Expect if you Refuse Sobriety Testing During a Traffic Stop
+What to Expect if You Refuse Sobriety Testing During a Traffic Stop

 FSTs are not scientifically measured and are often found to be inaccurate, creating false positive results due to the subjective nature of the entire process from administration of testing instructions to any health or environmental factors influencing your performance.